The Black Voices Project

 Owning a personal collection of books is a special opportunity each of us should have.
 We want to help you get started!

 If you love that “new book” smell or simply enjoy the traditional flip of a real page, this one is for you!
-Each month, we will send the physical version of our selected book of the month to the first 10 readers who claim a copy via the button below!
+Each month, we will send the physical version of our selected book of the month to the first 10 readers who reply to our BVP monthly newsletter.
 If you miss your chance to claim a book, don’t worry!
 You can always come back next month and try again.

 RESTRICTIONS: First come, first served.
 One book per household.